Is “give it time” really the solution to the puppy blues?

 But the damage was done.

 I made a lot of mistakes with my DIY, trial-and-error approach.
 Not to be dramatic or anything, but those mistakes shaped Friday.
 She grew up anxious and reactive.
-It took YEARS to repair the frustration, resentment, and lack of trust.
-Years to build the kind of connection we could have had from the beginning if I’d known what I was doing.
+It took YEARS to overcome all the resentment and lack of trust.

 There was the exhaustion, of course.
 I was physically wrecked from trying to keep up with this incredibly high-energy landshark.
-I was emotionally and mentally fried from doing everything I could to address her fear issues.
+My brain was fried from doing everything I could to address her fear issues.

-There was a stretch of a few weeks when my mental health was pretty bad.
+There was a stretch of a few weeks where my mental health was bad.
 I wasn’t happy.
 I didn’t feel the warm and fuzzies for River.
 Mostly, I felt numb.

 It was really hard.
 But the distress was nothing like it was with Friday.